code-cracker/code-cracker/README.md

 ## SonarQube Plugin

-CodeCracker has a SonarQube Plugin that can downloaded at [Plugins HomePage](http://docs.sonarqube.org/display/PLUG/Other+Plugins).
+CodeCracker has a SonarQube Plugin that can be downloaded at [Plugins HomePage](http://docs.sonarqube.org/display/PLUG/Other+Plugins).

 ## Contributing